-Review of NorthShore Country Club Golf Course
+Review of NorthShore Country Club Golf Course in Portland Texas

 If you're anywhere near Portland you need to find some time to play NorthShore Country Club Golf Course - it's fun, very demanding but fair, scenic, and has two very unique nines, The brochure states "this premier golf course in the Coastal Bend area is a championship links style course that features golfing along the shores of Corpus Christi Bay, reminiscent of the many famous ocean front golf courses in the United States."

 The front nine is a very traditional links course with water on all nine holes, huge fairway bunkers, six dogs both left and right, heavily contoured fairways with berms and mounds, and some very unique, interesting, challenging, and fun holes, for example: